Marshall Merritt

 Marshall Everett Merritt (August 1904 – July 1978) was an American artist.
 An impressionist painter, he specialized in seascapes, particularly oil depictions of the California coast.
 He also painted many landscapes, portraits and still lifes.

-He was a member of the Artist's Guild of America and the Los Gatos Art Association.
+He was a member of the Artists' Guild of America and the Los Gatos Art Association.
 He served as vice president of the latter for several years during the mid to late 1950s.